FWen/deblur-pmp/README.md

 This code is used to reproduce the results of the PMP based deblurring algortihm in the paper:

-F. Wen, R. Ying, Y. Liu, P. Liu and T.-K. Truong, "A Simple Local Minimal Intensity Prior and An Improved Algorithm for Blind Image Deblurring," IEEE Trans Circuits and Systems for Video Technology, DOI:10.1109/TCSVT.2020.3034137, 2020.
+F. Wen, R. Ying, Y. Liu, P. Liu and T.-K. Truong, "A Simple Local Minimal Intensity Prior and An Improved Algorithm for Blind Image Deblurring," IEEE Trans Circuits and Systems for Video Technology, vol. 31, no. 8, pp. 2923-2937, 2021.

 This code is modified from that of Pan at http://vllab1.ucmerced.edu/∼jinshan/projects/dark-channel-deblur/.
 Note that, some codes of Pan, also some codes from Cho and Whyte, are directly reused here.
 We copy them here only for academic use purpose.